 Why do babies get constipated so easily nowadays?
 "Thanks" to the infant formula that contains little or no dietary fiber and medium-chain fatty acids that are critical for infants to move their bowels regularly.
 In contrast, exclusively breastfed infants are rarely constipated because breast milk has got a good amount of medium-chain fatty acids that almost always help to soften stools and stimulate bowel movement for infants.

-So, if you exclusively feed your baby infant formula, you need coconut oil since coconut oil has considerable amount of medium-chain fatty acids (especially lauric acid) that are also present in breast milk.
+So, if you exclusively feed your baby infant formula, you need coconut oil since it houses considerable amount of medium-chain fatty acids (especially lauric acid) that are also naturally present in breast milk.
 Here are the 3-step guide to help your baby relieve constipation with the correct use of coconut oil.

-Side note: You can also use deodorized organic coconut oil (RBD), which carries almost the same constipation-relief benefit as that of virgin coconut oil.
+If you think your baby doesn't seem to like the fresh coconut fragrance in virgin coconut oil, you can use deodorized organic coconut oil instead.
+It is an RBD coconut oil that contains no odor, but which carries almost the same constipation-relief benefit as that of virgin coconut oil.